domain80/ping/README.md

 ## 🛣️ Roadmap

 - **v0.1 - MVP**
-    - User signup/sign-in (Google sign in only)
+    - User signup/sign-in (Google and Github sign in only)
     - Workspace and team management
-    - Basic task creation, assignment, and playback
     - Kanban-style board and list view
+    - Basic task creation, assignment and
     - Real-time chat and threads
 - **v0.2**
     - Teams